 - all relevant legal, professional and ethical standards to which the qualified health practitioner is subject

 - the person’s physical health, mental health and overall wellbeing

 - the gestational age of the fetus

-Ensuring that employers accommodate an employee’s conscientious objection, but not if doing so would unreasonably disrupt the provision of health services.
-Accommodating the employee’s objection may include arranging for those duties to be carried out by an existing employee
+Employers providing abortion services are obligated to accommodate an employee’s conscientious objection unless doing so would unreasonably disrupt their provision of health services.
+Accommodating the employee’s objection may include arranging for those duties to be carried out by an existing employee.

 The Ministry of Health holds a list of abortion service providers

 The Director-General of Health must compile and maintain a list of the names and contact details of abortion service providers in New Zealand.
 An abortion service provider means an entity that provides abortion services.
 The list, or the information on the list, will be accessible to any person on request.
 The list will not contain the name and contact details of any abortion service provider who advises the Ministry that they do not want their name and contact details included in the list.